 The dominant plant communities are Andreaea-Usnea fellfield and banks of Chorisodontium-Polytrichum moss turf (the largest known example of this community type in the Antarctic).
+Use of satellite remote sensing techniques (Normalised Difference Vegetation Index) showed the area of green vegetation within the ASPA to be 0.58 km (48% of the ASPA area; Figures 3 and 4).
 These moss banks constitute a major biological value and a reason for the designation of the Area.
 The cryptogamic flora is diverse.
 The majority of these moss banks have received little damage from fur seals, and show few visible sign of degradation.
 However, the exception to this observation is the northern-most banks located around Spaull Point.
-Here, although still extensive, the moss turf was estimated to have suffered about 50% damage from Antarctic fur seal (Arctocephallus gazella) activity during a survey in January 2006.
-One sub-adult male Antarctic fur seal was present on this area of moss turf during the survey in January 2006.
+Here, although still extensive, the moss turf was estimated to have suffered about 50% damage from Antarctic fur seal (Arctocephallus gazella) activity during a survey in January 2006 and still evident during observations in February 2016.
 Almost certainly fur seals gain access to this plant community via the gentle slope leading inland from the small shingle beach located at the north-eastern corner of Landing Cove.